 - You should have plenty of time as the 2 passes on Day 3 are a smooth dirt road over Cumberland Pass and the now paved Cottonwood Pass.

 - We’ll head south down the west side of the Continental Divide to past Chalk Creek and off-road below 14k foot mountains to Monarch Pass.

 - Where we will stop at a private lodge for dinner and stay below 14k Mt Shavano for the next 2 nights.

 - Sunday night and Monday are our designated rest days.

 - 2 Dinners and 2 Breakfasts are included at the Lodge.

-Day 4, is a rest day on Monarch Pass at the Firefighters Lodge on the North fork of the South fork of the Arkansas river.
+Day 4, is a rest day on Monarch Pass at the Ponderosa Lodge on the North fork of the South fork of the Arkansas river.